 In true biblical Christianity, men do not perpetrate inquisitions or crusades.
 True biblical Christians would never perpetrate the things that happened in the United States to the Black man, the Indian or to any of the minority groups.
 True biblical Christianity is not a threat to the physical well-being of anyone so long as that individual is not bringing a physical threat against Christians.
 I do believe that true Christians have been authorized to defend themselves, those who are unable to defend themselves and to defend their nation against an oppressor.
 That is as it should be, but biblical Christians do not go out on religious crusades to bring about pain death and sorrow to other people just because they disagree doctrinally.

-Soon after I arrived in Utah, there was an article in the Salt Lake Tribune telling about a fault line that ran through the Salt Lake Valley.
-One offshoot of the fault ran directly under the Mormon Temple.
-A visitor’s guide at Temple Square, told us that the site where the Temple was located had been told to Brigham by God.
+Soon after I arrived in Utah, there was an article in the Salt Lake Tribune describing a fault line that ran through the Salt Lake Valley.
+One offshoot of the fault ran directly under the Mormon Temple in Salt Lake City.
+A visitor’s guide at Temple Square, told us that the site where the flagpole in the center of Temple Square was where Brigham Young set his cane down and proclaimed, “This is where I will build my church.”
+The visitors guide said that the Mormons believed that God led him to that spot

-Years later, I was telling this telling this story to my Sunday School Class in a lesson about the cults, when an Elder raised his hand and asked, “What about the Catholic Church?
+Years later, I was telling this telling this story to my Sunday School Class in a lesson about the cults, when a member raised his hand and asked, “What about the Catholic Church?
 They have a priesthood.”

 A simple search online turned up the answer.
 The headquarters of the Roman Catholic Church is located in Vatican City, Rome, Italy.
 The nation of Italy is divided into four quarters by two major faults.
 One runs north to south just east of Rome and the other east to west just south of Rome.
 These two faults make mapping the fracture lines impossible because they run all over Italy and make Rome the most earthquake prone city in the world.
 As I talked to others about my discovery of Salt Lake City and Rome, a friend asked, “What about the Eastern Orthodox Church?
 They have a priesthood also.